 Example: As you can see from expanding the Resources view for LAB-001, dark-shaded sections of the red bar indicate the resource being used, and light-shaded sections indicate a resource not being used.
 Light-shaded sections of the red bars indicate an under-utilised resource.

-Example: LAB-002 is fully shaded in darker red, indicating the resource is being used to capacity.
+Example: LAB-002 is mostly fully shaded in darker red, indicating the resource is being used to capacity.
 Light sections of the purple operation bars correspond to a midday break and the non-working hours of the night and weekends.

 Sales Orders View